fredhohman/a-viz-of-ice-and-fire/vis/README.md

 `index.html`: The main page of the viz.

-`js/`: The Javascript code for the interactive components of the viz .
+`js/`: The JavaScript code for the interactive components of the viz .

 `text.html`: The main textual interactive plot.